cs1302uga/cs1302-minesweeper-alpha/README.md

 	  numbers in your array since they can be printed as you loop over your array).
       One idea of how to approach this is given under [suggestions](#suggestions).
+- [ ] Unsure of your chosen board representation?
+Feel free to come by office hours to discuss!
 - [ ] Write out test cases.

 **Documenting:** (Finish by Sunday, Feb.
 7th)

 - [ ] Type out the method signatures for each method listed in the [functional requirements](#functional-requirements)
 - [ ] Add proper Javadoc comments to all methods and both classes.
+Don't implement the methods yet.
       This will give you an opportunity to think about each method a little bit more before you start writing the code.
-Also, these comments serve as a convenient referencen while writing the code.
+Also, these comments serve as a convenient reference while writing the code.
 Remember, if you can't describe, in detail, what each method does, you can't implement it.

 **Implementing:** (Finish by Wednesday, Feb.
 10th)